CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode.md

     auto br-VLAN200
     iface br-VLAN200
      bridge-ports swp1.200 swp2.200
-     bridge-stp on
+     bridge-stp on...

 ### <span>VLAN Tagging Examples</span>

-You can find more examples of VLAN tagging in [the VLAN tagging chapter](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-Tagging).
+You can find more examples of VLAN tagging in [the VLAN tagging chapter](/version/cumulus-linux-37740/Layer-2/Ethernet-Bridging---VLANs/VLAN-Tagging).

-### <span id="src-8362670_TraditionalBridgeMode-arp" class="confluence-anchor-link"></span><span>Configure ARP Timers</span>
+### <span id="src-83626706393_TraditionalBridgeMode-arp" class="confluence-anchor-link"></span><span>Configure ARP Timers</span>

 Cumulus Linux does not often interact directly with end systems as much as end systems interact with one another.
-Thus, after a successful [address resolution protocol](http://linux-ip.net/html/ether-arp.html) (ARP) places a neighbor into a reachable state, Cumulus Linux may not interact with the client again for a long enough period of time for the neighbor to move into a stale state.
-To keep neighbors in the reachable state, Cumulus Linux includes a background process (`/usr/bin/neighmgrd`) that tracks neighbors that move into a stale, delay or probe state, and attempts to refresh their state ahead of any removal from the Linux kernel, and thus before it would be removed from the hardware forwarding.
+Thuserefore, after a successful [address resolution protocol](http://linux-ip.net/html/ether-arp.html) (ARP) places a neighbor into a reachable state, Cumulus Linux mayight not interact with the client again for a long enough period of time for the neighbor to move into a stale state.
+To keep neighbors in the reachable state, Cumulus Linux includes a background process (`/usr/bin/neighmgrd`) that.
+The background process tracks neighbors that move into a stale, delay, or probe state, and attempts to refresh their state ahead of any before they are removaled from the Linux kernel, and thus before it would be removed from the hardware forwardingfrom hardware forwarding.
+The `neighmgrd` process only adds a neighbor if the sender's IP in the ARP packet is in one of the SVI's subnets (you can disable this check by setting `subnet_checks` to *0* in the `/etc/cumulus/neighmgr.conf` file).

 The ARP refresh timer defaults to 1080 seconds (18 minutes).
-You can change this setting by following the procedures outlined in this [knowledge base article](https://support.cumulusnetworks.com/hc/en-us/articles/202012933).
+You can To change this setting by, following the procedures outlined in this [knowledge base article](https://support.cumulusnetworks.com/hc/en-us/articles/202012933).

 ## <span>Caveats</span>